This farmhouse bench is so cute! I can’t wait to show you guys how I built it!

-This bench really isn’t too hard.
-I actually built the entire thing 100 percent by myself, which really impressed my husband.
+Building a bench isn’t too hard.
+I actually built this entire thing 100 percent by myself, which really impressed my husband.
 I know that if I can do it, you can do it too.

-Oh, and did I mention this farmhouse bench cost less than $20 in lumber?
-Yeah, that’s pretty awesome!
+And did I mention it only cost $20 in lumber?
+That’s pretty cool!

 (Here’s a little tip: I buy everything from the Home Depot online, then I just click the “pick up in store” option, and they have everything on a cart and ready for me when I get there.
 It’s AMAZING!

 - Stain or Paint (I used American Walnut stain from Rustoleum and DecoArt’s Americana Decor Chalky Finish paint in “everlasting” for the paint)